ACS Assessment Tool for Chemistry in Two-Year College Programs

 - Support for college accreditation

-Tips for using the self-study tool
+Tips for using the assessment tool

-The ACS self-study tool compiles information about the resources and activities of chemistry education in a two-year college program.
 Here are some tips for getting the most out of this resource:

 - Decide what you want to accomplish.

-The self-study tool compiles a broad range of information to suit a variety of goals.
+The assessment tool compiles a broad range of information to suit a variety of goals.
 New goals may arise as you work, but having a goal in mind at the start will help you focus your efforts.

 - Complete only those sections that help you with your goals.